Amazon Alexa users can now donate school supplies via voice

 Starting today — as part of the Seattle company’s Happy School Year program — saying “Alexa, Donate to Happy School Year” within earshot of an Alexa-powered device will kick off the donation flow, which will walk customers through a $25 backpack order for students in need.
 Each pack will be filled with school supplies (including pencils, pens, a ruler, and a notebook) before it’s shipped directly by Amazon to the nonprofit Communities In Schools.

 Amazon says donations will be accepted through September 9 and that it will match the first $200,000.
-The deductions are tax-deductible and, as an added incentive, donors will receive a thank you message via Alexa from former NBA star and member of the Communities in Schools National Board Shaquille O’Neal.
+The donations are tax deductible, and donors will receive a thank you message via Alexa from former NBA star and member of the Communities in Schools National Board Shaquille O’Neal.

 “Alexa creates convenient time savers for busy customers and their families, whether they are building a back-to-school shopping list, asking questions about products, purchasing items for their family, or making donations to the community,” said Alexa vice president Chuck Moore.
 “Alexa makes it easy for customers to brighten the start of the school year for children who need it most.
 Donating is simple — just say ‘Alexa, Donate to Happy School Year.’
-We ca’’t wait to see the generosity of our customers this back-to-school season.”
+We can’t wait to see the generosity of our customers this back-to-school season.”

-Amazon says it will also team up with O’Neal and Zappos for Good (Zappos’ charitable arm) to organize back-to-school donation drives throughout this summer.
-Lastly, Amazon says it will host a Happy School Year block party later this year with pop musician Ciara, and attendees will have the opportunity to donate school supplies at an Alexa Donation Station.
+Amazon says it will also team up with O’Neal and Zappos for Good (Zappos’ charitable arm) to organize back-to-school donation drives throughout the summer.
+And the ecommerce giant says later this year it will team up with pop musician Ciara to host a Happy School Year block party, where attendees will be able to donate school supplies at an Alexa Donation Station.

 Collectively, and thanks in part to donations from Yoobi, Pentel, Hasbro, 3M, JVC, Panasonic, and AmazonBasics, Amazon anticipates the donation drives will deliver school supplies to 5,000 students.